-Ronya Othman Wed, 9th December 2020, 8:00 pm The summers Literature Every summer Leyla spends in a village in northern Syria – most of the year she lives in Munich, daughter of a German from the Black Forest and a Yazidi Kurd, lives in Munich, where she attends high school.
-Her environment finds it difficult to classify Leyla – she is a Yezidin, not a Muslim.
+Ronya Othmann Wed, 9th December 2020, 8:00 pm The summer Literature Leyla spends every summer in a village in northern Syria – for most of the year, she, the daughter of a German from the Black Forest and a Yazidi Kurd, lives in Munich, where she attends high school.
+Those around her find it difficult to classify Leyla – she is a Yazidi, not a Muslim.
 She is Kurdish, not Syrian.
 Everything about her is irritating.
-With Leyla’s own memories of childhood vacations and village school without tables and chairs, her father’s memories of mines and police violence mix.
-On the Internet she sees the destroyed Aleppo, the murder of the Yazidi by the IS and right next to it the carefree photos of her German friends, who don’t ask a question about the war or their relatives.
-Thus an alienation happens in Leyla, while at the same time she approaches her family and those who are at war – and the reader, the reader with her.
-Ronya Othmann was born in Munich in 1993, she studied at the Institute of Literature in Leipzig.
-In addition to many recognised prizes, she was awarded the Audience Prize of the Ingeborg Bachmann Competition in 2019.
-She writes poetry, prose, essays and journalism; together with Cemile Sahin she publishes the column OrientExpress in the taz on Middle East politics.
-She criticises romanticising notions of Kurdistan and demanded in the taz: “We must talk about political Islam.
-“Summer is Ronya Othmann’s first novel.
+Leyla’s own memories of childhood holidays and village school without desks and chairs are mixed with her father’s memories of mines and police violence.
+On the internet she sees the destroyed Aleppo, the murder of the Yazidis by the IS and right next to it the carefree photos of her German friends, who also do not ask a single question about the war or their relatives.
+Thus an alienation happens in Leyla, while at the same time she gets closer to her family and those who are at war – and the reader with her.
+Ronya Othmann was born in Munich in 1993, she studied at the Literature Institute in Leipzig.
+Among many recognized prizes, she received the Audience Award of the Ingeborg Bachmann Competition in 2019.
+She writes poetry, prose, essays and journalism; together with Cemile Sahin, she publishes the column OrientExpress on Middle East politics in the taz.
+She criticizes romanticizing ideas of Kurdistan and demanded in the taz: “We have to talk about political Islam. ” Die Sommer is Ronya Othmann’s first novel.
 Hint Unfortunately, the event has to be cancelled.
 Purchased tickets can be refunded via the respective advance booking office.